 PHY 335.
 Computational Physics.
 (3 h)

 An introduction to finding numerical solutions to scientific problems.
 Topics include understanding computational errors, differentiation, integration, interpolation, root finding, random numbers, linear systems, Fourier methods, and the solution of ODEs and PDEs.
 There is no computer programming prerequisite.
 Credit will not be given for both PHY 335 and CSC 355/MST 355.
-P-MST 205 or MST 113, 121 and 251, or POI.
+P-MST 113 and 205 (or instead of MST 205, P-MST 121 and 251), or POI.

 PHY 337.
 Analytical Mechanics.
 (1.5 h)